• Skip to main content

 • If you’ve not had beets before this is one very important thing to be aware of.
 Beets are very rich in red pigmentation and also fiber.
 When you excrete waste, some of this pigmentation follows—in other words, when you go to the bathroom your poop may be red.
 This can be scary as it resembles blood.

-• Beeturia is when there is red pigment in the urine, which may be indicative of iron deficiency so if you see this contact your physician to discuss.
+• Beeturia is when there is red pigment in the urine, which may be indicative of iron deficiency.
+If you see this contact your physician to discuss.

 • Additionally, beetroot (and especially the beet greens) contains oxalates, which are not problematic in small amounts, but can be toxic, contributing to kidney stones when consumed in excess.

 • Finally, beets are a source of fructans, which are limited on FODMAPS diet.
-This is a diet that eliminates fruits and vegetables with specific sugar chains in an effort to reduce symptoms of IBS.
+This is a diet that eliminates fruits and vegetables with specific sugar chains in an effort to reduce symptoms of IBS (irritable bowel syndrome).

 Pinterest